 - Costs associated with the admitted episode where a patient is admitted through an emergency department that is within the scope of ABF for emergency care.
-This component of cost is separated from the acute episode and funded through the emergency care funding model. - o Depreciation and other capital costs (including leases) where reported, are removed. - Indirect costs for teaching, training and research (TTR) are included, but any direct TTR costs are excluded. - o Identified blood costs and Commonwealth pharmaceutical payments are removed. - State Public Health Payments are removed.
+This component of cost is separated from the acute episode and funded through the emergency care funding model. - Depreciation and other capital costs (including leases) where reported, are removed. - Indirect costs for teaching, training and research (TTR) are included, but any direct TTR costs are excluded. - Identified blood costs and Commonwealth pharmaceutical payments are removed.

 Australian Refined Diagnosis Related Groups (AR-DRGs) are used to classify admitted acute care.
-The version applied for pricing in 2022-23 is AR-DRG Version 10.0.
+The version applied for pricing in 2023-24 is AR-DRG Version 11.0.